French Open 2018: Breakthrough win for Alexander Zverev?

 Zverev's star shone even brighter in the buildup to the French Open when he won the title in Madrid and led Rafael Nadal by a break in the final set of the Rome finale.
 A rain delay ultimately swung the momentum in the Spaniard's favor.

-Nadal said afterward he was sure Zverev -- mentored by six-time grand slam winner Boris Becker -- would experience success at grand slams soon but Lajovic initially did not read the script.
+Nadal said afterward he was sure Zverev -- mentored by six-time grand slam winner Boris Becker -- would indeed experience success at grand slams soon but Lajovic initially did not read the script.

 Striking his one-handed backhand with venom and throwing in his share of drop shots, the Serb stormed to the first set.
+In similar style, he upset Juan Martin del Potro in Madrid for a first top-10 win.

-He may feel the second set was the turning point: Lajovic broke early but failed to hang on to the lead.
+Lajovic may feel the second set was the turning point: He broke early but failed to hang on to the lead.

-Lajovic did recover and as Zverev's frustration grew, he slammed his racket onto the red clay.
+Lajovic did recover in the third and as Zverev's frustration grew, he slammed his racket onto the red clay.

-Zverev's foibles in grand slams however didn't phase him -- he was still competing well.
+Zverev's past foibles in grand slams however didn't phase him -- he was still competing well.
 And once he secured a double break advantage for 5-1 in the fourth, the job was almost done.

 Zverev began hitting with more authority, though was aided by Lajovic's physical duress.